 To start training for a 5k, the first step is to run a 5k. — Unknown

-I have a rather broad background when it comes to UX.
-I started in advertising as an Art Director, focusing on large and small client campaigns for companies like FedEx, Sprint, Yahoo!, EA Games, Frito-Lay, US Bank, PG&E, among others.
-This work led me to focus on product development further, which in turn changed my focus from building user-value into just the marketing, to baking that value into the entire product.
-This change of mind in turn led me to the enterprise and startup worlds.
-This work included working on consumer, finance, healthcare, and larger enterprise work.
-All with the goal to be able to explore different ways to test hypotheses with different levels of prototypes.
+I have a broad background when it comes to UX.
+I started in advertising as an art director, focusing on large and small client campaigns for companies like FedEx, Sprint, Yahoo!, EA Games, Frito-Lay, US Bank, and PG&E. This work led me to focus on product development, to baking user value into the entire product.
+This change of mind in turn led me to the enterprise and startup worlds, where I focused on projects in consumer, finance, healthcare, and larger enterprise work — all with the goal of exploring ways to test hypotheses with different levels of prototypes.

 For background into my process of larger team collaboration, I originally studied UGL (Understanding Group and Leaders) in an Interactive Art Direction program in Sweden at Hyper Island.
 This evolved my process to think about group dynamics first; in relation to massive, multi-team projects.
-As I furthered my career, I also wanted a deeper knowledge into web development best-practices and UXE.
-To gain this insight, I took time off from pure UX and began studying at General Assembly in their three-month intensive Web Development Immersion course, which focused on front-end and back-end engineering.
+As I furthered my career, I also wanted a deeper knowledge of web development best practices and UXE.
+To gain this insight, I took time off from pure UX and began studying at General Assembly’s three-month intensive Web Development Immersion course, which focused on front-end and back-end engineering.

-In my career, I’ve jumped from large companies to small, B2C to B2B, and even focusing on my own projects.
+In my career, I’ve jumped from large companies to small, B2C to B2B, and even from client work to focusing on my own projects.
 I’ve worked in finance, healthcare, careers, social sites, productivity, and many other industries.
 In these fields, what has always fascinated me the most is working on the weird, complicated problems; the “impossible” problems in product design.

 I believe great UX is viable for all industries.
 UX should always come back to the basic principle that products should be simple to understand and easy to use, no matter how complex the problem.

 Understanding there is no perfect process